Moultonborough, New Hampshire: Demographics

 For every 100 females, there were 97.6 males.
 For every 100 females age 18 and over, there were 96.6 males.

 The median income for a household in the town was $45,050, and the median income for a family was $51,729.
 Males had a median income of $34,236 versus $25,332 for females.
 The per capita income for the town was $25,733.
 About 3.2% of families and 4.0% of the population were below the poverty line, including 3.3% of those under age 18 and 2.6% of those age 65 or over.

 Education

 The Moultonborough School District serves the town of Moultonborough.
 The district consists of Moultonborough Academy and Moultonborough Central School.
-Moultonborough Academy is the middle and high school, educating students in grades seven through twelve.
+Moultonborough Academy is the middle and high school, educating students in grades six through twelve.
 The school is located off Blake Road just south of the village of Moultonborough.
-The Moultonborough Central School, which is located on NH Route 25 near the academy, serves grades K–6.
+The Moultonborough Central School, which is located on NH Route 25 near the academy, serves grades K–5.